 Expert Tips for Creamy, Scoopable Texture

-The texture comes down to fat + blending + freezing method.
+The texture comes down to fat, blending, and freezing method.
 If one is off, the ice cream won't turn out creamy.

 - Blend until completely smooth: This is the most important step.
-I've tested this many times-any small lumps will turn icy once frozen.
+I've tested this many times, and any small lumps will turn icy once frozen.

 - Use full-fat cottage cheese: It consistently gives the best texture.
 Low-fat versions freeze firmer and less smooth.